xullnn/ls_pull_over_push/225/answers.md

 What can be the cause of context loss?

-- when a method is decoupled from its owner object.
+- when a method is decoupled from its owner object then be called elsewhere.
 - when nested function is defined.
 - when functions are passed as arguments, especially when using some built-in methods like `forEach`, `map`